rossshannon/weekly-weather-mcp/README.md

 - **Free tier**: 1,000 API calls per day
 - **Default limit**: 2,000 API calls per day (can be adjusted in your account)
 - **Billing**: Any calls beyond the free 1,000/day will be charged according to OpenWeatherMap pricing
-- **Usage cap**: You can set a call limit in your account to prevent exceeding your budget (including capping your usage at the free tier limit so no costs will be incurred)
+- **Usage cap**: You can set a call limit in your account to prevent exceeding your budget (including capping your usage at the free tier limit so no costs can be incurred)
 - If you reach your limit, you’ll receive a HTTP 429 error response

 > **Note**: API key activation can take several minutes up to an hour.
 If you receive authentication errors shortly after subscribing or generating a new key, wait a bit and try again later.